UTDallasEPICS/Rainbow-Roundup-Calendar-Event-App/README.md

    - pickup orders are meant to be picked up at a certain event and need an associated event id
    - shipping orders are meant to be delivered and need to have a shipping address
       - The admin can add a tracking number to the order once that is available
-- Orders are initially unconfirmed when placed by user but can be marked as CONFIRMED, UNPAID, PAID, and DELIVERED by super admins
+- Orders are initially unconfirmed when placed by user but can be marked as CONFIRMED, UNPAID, PAID, and DELIVERED by admins
-- Super admins can change the following field in an order
+- Admins can change the following field in an order
    - Order status, Order type
    - If shiiping order, the admin can additionally change shipping address and USPS tracking number
    - If pickup order, the admin can additionally change the pickup event id
-- Fields that super admin can view
+- Fields that admin can view
    - Order date and time
    - order id
    - order status